schmelczer/great-ai/docs/how-to-guides/configure-service.md

 ### MongoDB

 At the moment, only MongoDB is supported as a production-ready `TracingDatabase`.
-In order to use it, you have to either place a file named `mongo.ini` in your working directory, or explicitly call [MongoDbDriver.configure_credentials_from_file][great_ai.MongoDbDriver] or [MongoDbDriver.configure_credentials][great_ai.MongoDbDriver.configure_credentials].
+In order to use it, you have to either place a file named `mongo.ini` in your working directory, or explicitly call either [MongoDbDriver.configure_credentials_from_file][great_ai.MongoDbDriver] or [MongoDbDriver.configure_credentials][great_ai.MongoDbDriver.configure_credentials].